• Skip to primary navigation

 Why Make This Salad?

 If you are someone who likes to try and eat seasonally and locally, this is the perfect salad for you.
-Pumpkin, beets, pomegranates, and arugula are all in season right now.
+Pumpkins, beets, pomegranates, and arugula are all in season right now.
 I feel good about that and hope you do as well.

 I know it takes some time to cook the pumpkin and beets, but I promise, it is worth it!